fr000gs/arch-iso/README.md

 # arch-iso

+Note: This image is not associated with the official Arch team in any way.
+This is a product of fr000gs only.

-This is an unofficial arch iso with xfce.
+This is an arch iso with xfce.

 Todo: Make a GUI arch installer